To register an Expression of Interest form to become a Youth Mentor please go HERE

 WIPAN was formed in 2008 due to the lack of support available to such women and the increases in the recidivism rates for women in NSW.
 In March 2017, WIPAN rebranded and became the Women’s Justice Network.
 The Women’s Justice Network is currently the only community organisation in NSW dedicated solely to mentoring and advocating for women affected by the criminal justice system.

-The Women’s Justice Network has been awarded funding to pilot a 12-month mentoring project, called ‘My Way’.
-The project will mentor at risk females aged 14-18 who due to social, emotional and economic complexities are exhibiting behaviours that are correlated to criminalisation.
+The Women’s Justice Network has been awarded funding to pilot a youth mentoring project, called ‘My Way’.
+The project will mentor at risk females aged 14-25 who due to social, emotional and economic complexities are exhibiting behaviours that are correlated to criminalisation.

 What exactly is mentoring?